Where Are They Now...

 Noor White (’17 PhD, Biological Sciences) is a National Science Foundation postdoctoral fellow.
 Her research looks at the genetic basis of night vision across all nocturnal birds.
 With this data, she hopes to unravel the evolutionary history of nocturnality in birds, and identify potential genetic predispositions to evolving nocturnality.
 Vision is well conserved across vertebrates, and thus Noor’s findings are relevant across organisms, and have important implications for the treatment of human visual diseases.
 For her doctoral work, Noor studied genome-scale approaches to phylogenetics, using unprecedently-large molecular datasets to construct evolutionary trees at multiple scales for members of the avian order Strisores, or nightbirds.
 Strisores contains both nocturnal and diurnal members, many of which are remarkable for their visual adaptations.
 Noor is conducting her research as a postdoctoral fellow in the National Eye Institute of the National Institutes of Health, and is a research associate at the Smithsonian Institution’s National Museum of Natural History.

-Debbi Mack ('02, Master of Library Science) is the New York Times bestselling author of the Sam McRae Mystery Series, featuring Maryland lawyer-sleuth Stephanie Ann “Sam” McRae.
+Debbi Mack ('02 MS, Library Science) is the New York Times bestselling author of the Sam McRae Mystery Series, featuring Maryland lawyer-sleuth Stephanie Ann “Sam” McRae.
 She’s published an award-winning young adult novel, Invisible Me, and her latest book is a thriller called The Planck Factor.
 Debbi is currently at work on a new mystery with the working title Damaged Goods.
 She’s also written and published several short stories, and is a nominee for the Derringer award for short mystery fiction.
 Debbi has also written a feature film screenplay that made the semi-finals in the 2016 Scriptapalooza contest.
 Her first novel, Identity Crisis, has been optioned by a Maryland producer, and Debbi adapted the novel into the first draft of the screenplay.
 A Queens, NY native, Debbi is a non-practicing lawyer, who has also worked as a journalist, librarian, and freelance writer/researcher.
 She lives in Columbia, MD, with her husband and their cats.
 Debbi enjoys walking, reading, travel, movies, and espresso—not necessarily in that order.